 Your doctor will explain which tests you need, when and how often.
 It is important to keep having screening unless genetic tests show you definitely do not have the gene variant that affects other people in your family.

 You will be offered regular bowel screening with a test called a colonoscopy.
 This test checks the lining of the bowel from the inside.
 If the number of polyps in your bowel is increasing, you may need surgery.

 Your risk of other types of cancer linked to FAP is much lower than your risk of bowel cancer.
 There are currently no effective screening tests for these other types of cancer.

-Sometimes, screening for other types of cancer is offered as part of a research trial.
-Taking part in a research trial is completely up to you.
-Your doctor or nurse can explain the possible risks and benefits of taking part.
+Sometimes screening for other types of cancer is offered as part of a clinical trial.
+Your doctor can explain whether this is available.
+They can also explain the possible risks and benefits of taking part in a clinical trial.

 Without surgery to remove the large bowel, most people affected by FAP will develop bowel cancer.
 Your doctor will talk to you about your risk and the best age for you to have surgery.
 This may depend on:

-- the type of APC gene mutation you have
+- the type of APC gene variant you have

 - your age

 - your feelings about surgery and the risk of cancer